-The birth rate is the annual number of births per 1,000 women aged 15 to 44.
-In 2017, the U.S. birth rate was 60.2 births per 1,000 women, the lowest in 30 years.
+The birth rate, measured as the “general fertility rate,” is the annual number of births per 1,000 women ages 15 to 44.
+The fertility rate was 58.3 births per 1,000 women in 2019, a record low for the United States.

 Why U.S. Birth Rates Are Falling

 U.S. birth rates are falling for three reasons:

 It’s good news that fewer teenagers are having children.
 There were 16.6 births per 1,000 women ages 15 to 19 in 2019.
 Of those who had children, over 75% were 18 or 19.
 Almost 90% of teen births occurred outside of marriage in 2018.